 Causes: which factors give rise to pro bono’s emergence and development; Context:the institutionalisation of pro bono through organisational structures and normative commitments; Consequences: distilling lessons learned about the impacts of pro bono.

-You will also be able to hear responses from members of the Australian pro bono sector, providing key insights into the causes, context and consequences of pro bono in Australia and responding to the state of pro bono in international jurisdictions.
+You will also be able to hear a Q&A with members of the Australian pro bono community, providing key insights into the causes, context and consequences of pro bono in Australia and responding to the discussion of pro bono in international jurisdictions.

 Scott L. Cummings